 Elizabeth's mother, Karen Lundegaard, was a spiritual meduim, and an activist for the environment and humanitarian causes, and she had a PhD in psycholology.
 One of Karen's most famous clients was the author Amy Tan, and in one of her books Saving Fish From Drowning, Amy dedicates a part of the book to Karen.
 Elizabeth's father, Virgil Laul, was an engineer and an inventor.
 He was an immigrant to the United States, originally from the former USSR.
 He and his parents escaped the communists and lived in a refugee camp in Germany for many years which affected him deeply.
 Both of Elizabeth's parents died of cancer too young, and as a result Elizabeth has helped raise money for various cancer foundations.

 In 1999 Elizabeth met her husband Duffy Healey in Southern California.
 Duffy owned a successful luxury magazine called Distinctive Homes, and shortly after they met Elizabeth started working for the magazine.
 She began as sales manager but was also running the art department of the publication, and eventually began her professional photography while working there too.
 In no time Elizabeth was shooting multimillion dollar homes of the rich and famous in Southern California, Sun Valley Idaho and Mexico.
-Elizabeth also worked as an outside contractor and photographer for the Trump Organization and was hired on a regular basis to shoot his properties and golf course in Los Angeles.
+Elizabeth also worked as a contractor and photographer for the Trump Organization and was hired on a regular basis to shoot his properties and golf course in Los Angeles.
 In 2008 the Healey's sold the magazine, and in 2011 Elizabeth and her husband Duffy, and their two children, moved from California to North Carolina to the Raleigh/Durham area.